RTEMS/rtems-docs/user/start/gsoc.rst

 * Avoid trailing whitespace errors.
 * The author name of the patch is your full name.
 * The author email of the patch is your valid email address.
-* Ensure that your patch builds before sending them for review.
+* Ensure that your patches build before sending them for review.